 - Bodhisattvas are painted as shrine guardians

 - Similar pictures can be seen in other caves too.
 However, pictures in Cave No. 1 are among the best surviving paintings of Ajanta.

 - The theme of Mara Vijaya has been painted in the caves of Ajanta, but only cave no.26 has a sculptural representation, sculpted on the right wall.

-- The panel shows the image of the Buddha in the centre, surrounded by Mara’s army.
+- The panel shows the image of the Buddha in the center, surrounded by Mara’s army.

 - The event is the part of enlightenment and Mara represents desire.

-- It is the personification of mind which the Buddha went through at the time of enlightenment.
+- It is the personification of mind that the Buddha went through at the time of enlightenment.

 - The Buddha is shown with his right hand indicating towards the earth as a witness to his generosity.

 - The image of Mara is shown contemplating how to disturb Siddhartha, the name of Buddha before enlightenment.

 - Another important cave site located in Aurangabad is Ellora.